nnonickreal/open-qore/README.md

 ## faq
 <details>
-  <summary>1. which option of the firmware (w/o ota boot or with it) in qorepatcher i should select?</summary>
+  <summary>1. which option of the firmware (w/o OTA boot or with it) in qorepatcher i should select?</summary>
 <br>
-  if you're patching the flash dump of the headphones, select the "with ota boot" option.
+  if you're patching the flash dump of the headphones, select the "with OTA boot" option.

-  if you have downloaded the ota update image from the official update servers, select the "without ota boot" option
+  if you have downloaded the OTA update image from the official update servers, select the "without OTA boot" option

-  **note:** if you have patched the firmware without ota boot, you need to [add it on the header of the patched firmware](docs/OTABOOT.md) before [flashing via UART.](docs/FLASHING.md) you do **NOT** need this if you're using the [besota](https://github.com/nnonickreal/besota) script!
+  **note:** if you have patched the firmware without OTA boot, you need to [add it on the header of the patched firmware](docs/OTABOOT.md) before [flashing via UART.](docs/FLASHING.md) you do **NOT** need this if you're using the [besota](https://github.com/nnonickreal/besota) script!
 </details>

 ## technical deep dive